pdfernhout/High-Performance-Organizations-Reading-List/README.md

 http://www.cnbc.com/2017/03/15/58-of-high-performance-employees-say-they-need-more-quiet-work-spaces.html

 One insightful comment there by Maxo-Texas:
-> "Seriously, it's a complex subject because
+> "Seriously, it's a complex subject because:
-> * different kinds of projects require different environment.
+> * Different kinds of projects require different environments.
-> * different kinds of people require different environments.
+> * Different kinds of people require different environments.
-> * different kinds of work require different environments.
+> * Different kinds of work require different environments.
-> And unfortunately offices are associated with status so some people who don't care about quiet are going to require an office if others are getting offices."
+> * And unfortunately offices are associated with status so some people who don't care about quiet are going to require an office if others are getting offices."

 ### On overcoming a natural disconnect between executives and high-performance employees